SiddhanthHegde/Text-similarity/README.md

     This file has sample1 and sample2 sentence hard coded and it will print the number of insertions, deletions and substitutions required to convert sample1 to sample2 and also prints the penalties and similarity

-- To run using a web server and POST request:
+- To run this as a web service, a POST API has been exposed to which we can provide the sentences and obtain the similarity between them:
     - First run:
         > python app.py
     - Server starts running at: http://127.0.0.1:5000/
     - Set the header key as "Content-Type" and value as "application/json"
-    - Create a JSON dictionary with keys "string1" and "string2" for the sentences to be compared
+    - Create a JSON body with keys "string1" and "string2" for the sentences to be compared
     - Send a POST request to http://127.0.0.1:5000/similarity without any authorization and input type as JSON

 - To run using docker:
-    - Build docker image by downloading from the Docker Hub using this tag **stunningsid/text-similarity:text-similarity**
+    - Pull docker image from the Docker Hub using the following commmand:
+        > docker pull stunningsid/text-similarity:text-similarity
-    - Run the docker file and send the POST request using same instructions above for the web server
+    - Run the docker file using the following command:
+        > docker run -p 5000:5000 stunningsid/text-similarity:text-similarity
+    - The application will now start running on http://127.0.0.1:5000/
+    - Follow the same set of instructions to use the exposed POST API